Last updated: December 13, 2021

 How to file a tax return

+H&R Block provides access to tax experts who can help you file your tax returns in-person or remotely.
 If you have a modest income and a simple tax situation, a volunteer from the Community Volunteer Income Tax Program (CVITP) may be able to do your taxes for you, for free.
 Find a tax preparation clinic near you through the CRA webpage or by using the MyCRA mobile web app.

 - Paper-based: Fill out the required forms and mail your tax return to the CRA.